typotheque/text-shaping/docs/glyph-naming.md

 Implied script namespace, however, makes copying glyphs from one project to another a slightly complicated task, as renaming is often necessary.

-In a workflow where more characters are supported in d-names, a colon ( `:` ) may be preferred to lead the script namespace suffix (e.g., `a:Deva`).
+In a workflow where more characters are supported in development names, a colon ( `:` ) may be preferred to lead the script namespace suffix (e.g., `a:Deva`).
 This may aid readability.
 With a colon, the script code may also be declared as a prefix (`Deva:a`), although in practice a suffixed script code makes it easier to search for glyphs.

 ## A.4 Transforming Unicode character names